mdn/kuma/docs/tests-ui.rst

 #.
 Run a test specifying ``SauceLabs`` as your driver, and pass your credentials
    and the browser to test::

-   $ SAUCELABS_USERNAME=thedude SAUCELABS_API_KEY=123456789 py.test -m "not login" tests/functional/ --driver SauceLabs --capability browsername MicrosoftEdge
+   $ SAUCELABS_USERNAME=thedude SAUCELABS_API_KEY=123456789 py.test -m "not login and not maintenance_mode" tests/functional/ --driver SauceLabs --capability browsername MicrosoftEdge

 Alternatively you can save your credentials `in a configuration file`_ so you don't have to type them each time.